ShimonMimoun/Unity_Demo_Tools/README.md

 We added a rolling stone behind the player, but it can't really hurt us.
 The player actually not moving when only the background gets forward and comes back and we get a real sense of running so we can continue to play as much as we can without the background ends.

-his code shows how the animation is activated when the player jumps.
+his code shows how the animation and sound is activated when the player jumps.

 <img src="https://github.com/ShimonMimoun/Unity_Demo_Tools/blob/master/player%20animation.JPG">